-The international, renowned film education project “Le Cinéma, cent ans de jeunesse” (CCAJ) enables students worldwide aged 6 to 18 to participate in a unique educational experience that combines film viewing with film analysis and filmmaking practice.
+The internationally renowned film education project ‘Le Cinéma, cent ans de jeunesse’ (CCAJ) enables students from 6 to 18 years of age worldwide to participate in a unique educational experience that combines film viewing, film analysis and filmmaking practice.
 Each school year focuses on a different theme.

-Originally conceived in 1995 – the 100th anniversary of film – by Nathalie Bourgeois and Alain Bergala and housed at the Cinémathèque française in Paris, CCAJ has grown steadily.
-Today, the project lives through its large international network of cultural partners in 14 countries who are involved in its implementation in their countries or regions.
-It’s worth visiting CCAJ’s official website, which has many interesting film education resources in three languages available at www.cinemacentansdejeunesse.org
+Originally conceived by Nathalie Bourgeois and Alain Bergala in 1995 – the 100th anniversary of film – and based at the Cinémathèque française in Paris, CCAJ has grown steadily.
+Today, the project lives through its large international network of cultural partners in 14 countries.
+These partners are involved in the implementation of the project in their countries or regions.
+It is worth visiting the official website of the CCAJ, which offers a wealth of interesting resources on film education in three languages.

-Sophie Charlotte Erichsen is the project coordinator at DFF.
+Sophie Charlotte Erichsen is the project coordinator at the DFF.